 Finally, moderate physical activity, such as walking after meals, can help stimulate intestinal transit and reduce bloating.

-- Postprandial walk A 10 to 15 minute walk after meals can speed up digestion and prevent gas.
+- Post-meal walk : a 10 to 15-minute walk after meals can speed up digestion and prevent gas.

-- Yoga for digestion Certain yoga postures, such as the "cat-cow" position and spinal twist, can soothe the digestive system.
+- Yoga for digestion : certain yoga poses, like the "cat-cow" position and spinal twists, can soothe the digestive system.

-By incorporating digestible foods and supplements such as digestive enzymes and probiotics, it is possible to effectively reduce bloating and promote better digestion on a daily basis.
-Although these strategies are often helpful, it is important to remember that each organism is unique, and some symptoms may be related to underlying disorders.
+By incorporating digestible foods and supplements like digestive enzymes and probiotics, it is possible to effectively reduce bloating and promote better digestion daily.
+Although these strategies are often helpful, it is important to remember that each body is unique, and some symptoms may be related to underlying disorders.
 If bloating persists or is accompanied by pain or other discomforts, consulting a healthcare professional is essential to assess possible causes and consider an appropriate plan.

 References